-In terms of device theft or loss, without the hardware/device passphrase–which should also be strong–the device would have to be wiped to be usable.
+In terms of device theft or loss, without the hardware/device passphrase–which should be strong, just like your password–the device would have to be wiped to be usable by anyone else.

 Please note that some advanced forensics tools can still pull data from an encrypted device in some cases.
 However, this is incredibly time consuming and is likely only to happen via state-sponsored attackers or law enforcement agencies.
 The goal here is not to protect the device, it’s to protect the information it holds.

 No one is exempt from the threats that exist online today.
-By understanding the basics of personal security best practices, you’re less likely to fall prey to scams or cyber attacks.
+By understanding the basics of cybersecurity, you’re less likely to fall prey to scams or cyber attacks.
 Keep these tips in mind–and share them with anyone who could use a little extra protection for their personal information too.

 Want to learn more about security best practices in the workplace?
-Be on the lookout for our next blog post about employee security.
+Stay tuned for our next blog post about employee security!